Mokotów

-Mokotów ([mɔˈkɔtuf]) is a city quarter of Warsaw, the capital of Poland.
-It is densely populated, and is a seat to many foreign embassies and companies.
+Mokotów ([mɔˈkɔtuf]) is a district of Warsaw, the capital city of Poland.
+It is densely populated, and hosts many companies and foreign embassies.
 Only a small part of the district is lightly industrialised (Służewiec Przemysłowy), while the majority is full of parks and green areas (Mokotów Field).

-Although the area has been populated at least since the early Middle Ages, it was not until early 1916 when Mokotów was incorporated into Warsaw.
-The name of the area, first appearing as the village of Mokotowo in documents from the year 1367, has unclear origins.
-It is hypothesised to have come from the name of a German owner of the village, who called himself Mokoto or Mokot, however no exact reference to such an individual can be found in the historical records.
-Most of the area was urbanised and redeveloped throughout the 1930s in the style of modernism.
-The majority of the buildings survived World War II, making it one of the few well-preserved pre-war areas of Warsaw.
+Although the area has been populated at least since the early Middle Ages, Mokotów was not incorporated into Warsaw until 1916.
+The origins of the area's name are unclear, first appearing as the village of Mokotowo in documents from the year 1367.
+It is hypothesised to have come from the name of a German owner of the village, who called himself Mokoto or Mokot, although no exact reference to such an individual has been found in historical records.
+In the 18th century, Moktów developed as a place where mansions, villas and palaces of the magnates and wealthy bourgeoisie were built.
+However, most of the area was urbanised and redeveloped throughout the 1930s in the style of modernism.
+The majority of buildings survived World War II, making it one of the few well-preserved pre-war areas of Warsaw.
 Mokotów Prison is located within the borough.
-The residential real estate market in Mokotów, particularly in the neighbourhoods of Stary Mokotów and Wyględów, ranks among the most expensive in Warsaw.
+Residential real estate in Mokotów, particularly in the neighbourhoods of Stary Mokotów and Wyględów, ranks among the most expensive in Warsaw.

-Subdivisions of Mokotów
+Subdivisions

 Administrative units

 The following lower-level administrative units (osiedle) are established within Mokotow (they do not cover the whole district).